 Location.
 42° 34.779′ N, 71° 59.179′ W. Marker is in Gardner, Massachusetts, in Worcester County.
 Marker is at the intersection of Elm Street and Pearl Street on Elm Street. located next to 13 Elm St at rotary where Pearl and Elm St meet Route 101 and Route 140.
 Touch for map.
 Marker is at or near this postal address: 13 Elm Street, Gardner MA 01440, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-On June 27, 1785 (about 700 feet away, measured in a direct line); Gardner Soldiers' Monument (approx. 0.3 miles away); World War ll Memorial (approx. 0.6 miles away);
+At least 8 other markers are within walking distance of this marker.
+On June 27, 1785 (about 700 feet away, measured in a direct line); Gardner Soldiers' Monument (approx. 0.3 miles away); World War ll Memorial

 Regarding Seth Heywood Site.
 At one time Gardner was home to the worlds largest chair.
 Many furniture manufacturing companies were in Gardner and their pieces are collected and valuable today.

 Credits.
 This page was last revised on June 5, 2019.
-This page originally submitted on June 3, 2019, by Darren Brosseau of Fitchburg, Massachusetts.
-This page has been viewed 103 times since then.
+It was originally submitted on June 3, 2019, by Darren Brosseau of Fitchburg, Massachusetts.
+This page has been viewed 133 times since then and 8 times this year.
 Photo 1. submitted on June 5, 2019, by Darren Brosseau of Fitchburg, Massachusetts. • Andrew Ruppenstein was the editor who published this page.